Nathanloupy/42adv_rainfall/level9/walkthrough.md

 0x804a00c:	 "ABCDEFGHIJKLMNOPQRSTUVWXYZ"
 ```

-We find the offset to be 108 bytes.
+We find the offset to be 108 bytes thanks to the cyclic pattern.
 ```
 (gdb) b *0x08048680
 Breakpoint 1 at 0x8048680